Why CO2E?

 ![]() |

 A question one may have is whether there will still be CO2 sources once we switch to a sustainable society.
 The realistic answer is it will take us 50 years to completely get off of fossil fuels.
-The perfect case scenario answer is that we still will have CO2 production from sources such as cement production and steel production because they produce CO2 as part of their chemistry in creating these materials.
+European modeling has denoted that there will be sufficient point source CO2 until 2050.
+Fields such as cement and fermentation processes intrinsically give off CO2 as part of their chemistry, thus there will always be a certain amount of point sources to pull from.

-Great Idea!, Now How Do You Do ECR?
+Great Idea!, Now How Do You Do CO2 Electrolysis?

 While copper is known to be the best catalyst, there are many ways to modify it to alter its reactivity.
 Higher surface area, alloying, pH, operating potential and many other parameters are being investigated.
 From a more fundamental catalysis perspective, the copper has different surface facets, which will bind differently to the CO2, thus effecting the selectivity.
 Additionally it is well known that the first step when CO2 interacts with copper is that it forms CO, and then reacts further from there.
 Since there are many catalysts that take CO2 to CO, the reduction of CO on Cu also is quite interesting.